anaisetienne/carpark_forecast/README.md

 # Explanations of data
 - id: booking number
 - seller: effia.com (direct booking) or Onepark (indirect booking, we pay a commission)
-- pocket: id code of the park
+- pocket: id code of the park (one parking, can have several pockets.
+The pockets of one park, can have the same prices, or different prices)
 - product: what type of product has been purchased: hourly fare, weekend/1 week packages...
 - status: canceled, finished (past booking), progress & completed (futur booking),
-- option: standard or premium (better slot, guest pay an extra fee)
+- option: standard or premium (better slot, guest pay an extra fee), no option for Onepark bookings
-- guest_id: guest id (info available only for direct booking with effia.com)
+- guest_id: guest id (info available only for direct booking with effia.com), no guest_id for Onepark bookings
 - booking_fees:
   - for direct bookings: amount of booking fees (some parks are adding fees to the guest who book) and/or premium fees
   - for indirect bookings: amount of the booking